openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    sudo -E ./install_openvino_dependencies.sh
    ```

    Once the dependencies are installed, continue to the next section.
-You will set your environmental variables and configure the utilities of the Model Optimizer.
+You will set your environment variables and configure the Model Optimizer utility.

 ## <a name="set-the-environment-variables"></a>Step 3: Configure the Environment